Low-Regret and Low-Complexity Learning for Hierarchical Inference

 For stochastic arrivals, i.e., under Assumption \ref{as:stoch}, the regret for policy $\pi$, denoted by $ R_\pi^S(T)$, is defined as the difference in the expected cumulative costs incurred by the policies $\pi$ and $\pi^\ast$.
 Thus,

 where the expectation is over the randomness in the policy $\pi$, the predictions of the Local-ML model being correct, the arrival sequence $\sigma_T$, and the offloading costs.

 \begin{remark} Our setting can be viewed as a variation of the contextual bandit problem \cite{li2010contextual}, using confidence measure ($\phi_t$) as the context and offload/accept as the arms.
-The fundamental difference is that standard contextual bandits reveal the pulled arm's reward in every round, whereas our setting reveals both arm rewards only upon offloading, and no information when accepting Local-ML inference.
-This significant difference necessitates novel policies and analysis. \end{remark}
+The fundamental difference is that standard contextual bandits reveal the pulled arm's reward in every round, whereas our setting reveals both arm rewards only upon offloading, and no information when accepting Local-ML inference. \end{remark}